 I felt that it was important to observe and record these plants and their diverse habitats because, inevitably, they will be lost as the site is cleared, the archaeology is unearthed and the buildings and features are repaired and conserved.

 How the Collapse of Industry has Facilitated Colonisation by Plants

-Since the demise of coal mining at Hemingfield Colliery, years of abandonment, periods of vandalism and outbreaks of fire have all contributed to the site’s degeneration, creating a variety of habitats and opportunities for enterprising plants.
+Since the demise of coal mining at Hemingfield, years of abandonment, periods of vandalism and outbreaks of fire have all contributed to the colliery’s degeneration, creating a variety of habitats and opportunities for enterprising plants.
 Cracks in the concrete winding headgear, damp nooks around rusting tanks, crushed bricks from tumbledown walls and the dankness of a long-defunct pumping shaft, have all attracted species of flora.

 Stony Beach or Boiler House Rubble?
 Mountain Scree or Collapsed Coal Screen? – How the Decaying Industrial Features Resemble Natural Plant Habitats

 As well as exploring how the end of industry at Hemingfield Colliery has facilitated colonisation by plants, Coal, Collapse, Colonisation also looks at how the decaying buildings and industrial features are emulating natural plant habitats.